harness/developer-hub/docs/feature-flags/ff-onboarding/java-quickstart.md

 **Copy the SDK Key when you create it as it is available only after creation, once you leave the page, the key is redacted.**

-:::note
+:::info note
 You must create an SDK Key that matches the type of SDK you want to use.
 That is, you must create a Client SDK Key if you're using a Client SDK or you must create a Server SDK Key if you're using a Server SDK.
-For more information about the types of SDKs available, go to [Choose a Client-side or Server-side SDK](../../ff-sdks/sdk-overview/client-side-and-server-side-sdks.md).
+For more information about the types of SDKs available, go to [Choose a Client-side or Server-side SDK](/docs/feature-flags/ff-sdks/sdk-overview/client-side-and-server-side-sdks).
 :::

 To create an SDK Key: